alevosia/typescript-project-template/README.md

 ## How To Use

-1. Create your own repo by clicking the 'Use this template' green button beside the 'Clone or download'
+1. Create your own repo by clicking the 'Use this template' green button beside the 'Clone or download'.
 2. Clone your own repo that Github created for you.
 3. Start hacking!